 With exception of my pooch, Lulu, I have a difficult time keeping things alive in my house.
-Your question required a quick search of my contact list.
 Fortunately, horticulturalist Brad Balsis of Habersham Gardens has no shortage of advice for those of us who lack a green thumb.
 Here are his tips to help your poinsettias — and mine — live to see another Christmas.

 Keep them cozy

 Poinsettias do best when the thermostat rests between 65 and 75 degrees F (18 to 25 degrees C).
 "You don’t want to go much lower in the evening or you will get leaf drop," he says.
 "Also, keep them away from drafts and cold windows."

 Poinsettias also like lots of direct light.
 Place your plants near a southern, eastern or western window and keep the soil moist while they are still in bloom.
 Balsis warns against allowing poinsettias to sit in water.
 Instead, gently remove the plant from its container, soak it well and place it back in the pot.